uiceds/syllabus/manuscript.md

 This course is structured as a series of modules, with each module containing recorded lectures, readings, and quizzes to be completed before each class meeting.
 Class meetings will be held on Zoom to go into further depth on the material that was covered in recorded lectures and readings.
-Near the beginning or the semester, students will choose a topic for a group or individual project, which the will work on throughout the semester, applying the concepts that we learn in class.
+Near the beginning or the semester, students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
 Additionally, students will complete homework assignments and a midterm and final exam.

 ## Course Requirements and Assessment Overview